 The Company has adopted a defined contribution 401(k) savings plan (the "401(k) plan") covering all U.S. employees.
 Participants may elect to defer a percentage of their pretax or after-tax compensation to the 401(k) plan, subject to defined limitations.
 The plan allows for a discretionary match by the Company.
-The Company made no matching contributions to the plan for the years ended December 31, 2023 and 2022.
+The Company made no matching contributions to the plan for the years ended December 31, 2024 and 2023, respectively.

 The Company has established a retirement program for employees of the Danish subsidiary pursuant to which all such employees can contribute an amount at their election from their base compensation and may receive contributions from our Danish subsidiary.
-The Danish subsidiary made no contributions during the years ended December 31, 2023 and 2022.
+The Danish subsidiary made no contributions during the years ended December 31, 2024 and 2023, respectively.
 In addition, health insurance benefits for our Danish employees are fully paid for by such employees.
 The Company's Danish subsidiary does not incur any costs for these health insurance benefits.

-NOTE 14 - RESTRUCTURING CHARGE
+NOTE 14 - BUSINESS REALIGNMENT AND RESTRUCTURING CHARGE